virtual-labs/exp-integration-richardson-extrapolation-iitb/experiment/experiment-name.md

-## Differentiation - Method Based on Interpolation (Lagrange's Method)
+## Integration - Richardson Extrapolation for Integration